xixixi237/SentimentAnalysis/README.md

 ## Running the App

 1. In the terminal/command prompt, ensure you're in the project directory and the virtual environment is activated.
-2. Run the app: `streamlit run your_app.py`
+2. Run the app: `streamlit run streamlit_app.py`

 Open your web browser and go to the address shown in the terminal (usually http://localhost:8501) to see the app.

 ## Setting Up API Keys

-This application requires access to Google's Youtube API, and thus you need to obtain an API key to use it.
+This application requires access to Google's Youtube API, you need to obtain an API key to use it.
 Follow these steps to set up your environment:

 1. Visit https://developers.google.com/youtube/v3 and follow the instructions to obtain your API key for the Youtube API.
 2. Create a file named `.env` in the root directory of this project.